 Transom window coverings: ordering plastic sheet online

 Do you want to replace an interior transom window with an opaque panel?
-In our webshop, you’ll find HPL, alupanel and opaque acrylic in various colours and thicknesses.
+In our webshop, you’ll find HPL, alupanel and acrylic in various colours and thicknesses.
 We saw all sheets to size in any shape you require.
 If you have questions about this job or our products, please don’t hesitate to contact us.